Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 can theoretically use a set of starting terms and traverse the entire data set to find qualitatively related words!
 That fits every checkmark of what I aim to achieve - so, let's start parsing the WordNet files into a logical structure that's useful to
 _JanOS._

+Welcome to my course on "string theory" and multidimensional traversal =)